sodadata/docs/soda-cl/recon.md

 * Reconciliation checks on TEXT type columns are case sensitive.
 * Record reconciliation checks do not support `samples columns` configuration.
-* Because the data comparison exercise is dense, executing scans with recird reconciliation checks cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
+* Because the data comparison exercise is dense, exercise caution when executing scans with recird reconciliation checks as they can cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
 * The Python environment in which record reconciliation checks run consumes more time/CPU/memory because this type of check loads all data into memory to execute a comparison.
 * Record reconciliation checks do not support `samples columns` in check configuration, nor `exclude columns` in the data source configuration in a configuration YAML file; see Disable failed rows sampling for [specific columns]({% link soda-cl/failed-rows-checks.md %}##disable-failed-rows-sampling-for-specific-columns).